scrollmapper/bible_databases_deuterocanonical/sources/en/3-hermas/3-hermas.md

 **[9:8]** The seventh mountain had delightful pasture, and was wholly fruitful; and all kinds of cattle, and of the birds of heaven; fed upon it; and the more they fed on it, the more and better did the grass grow.

-**[9:9]** The eighth mountain was full of fountains, and from those fountains were watered all kinds of the creatures of Cod.
+**[9:9]** The eighth mountain was full of fountains, and from those fountains were watered all kinds of the creatures of God.
 The ninth mountain had no water at all, but was wholly destitute of it; and nourished deadly serpents, very destructive to men.

 **[9:10]** The tenth mountain was full of tall trees, and altogether shady; and under the shade of them lay cattle resting and chewing the cud.